Valley of the Mid-Range Franchises: HOLLOW MAN

 No more or less slashy than before; there’s a naked teen tryst in an early scene where, of course, when it’s time for the guy’s clothes to come off, the girl gets spooked so we only see her boobs and nothing of him.
 Yawn.

-Blurbs-of-interest: Kevin Bacon was an early victim of Mama Voorhees in Friday the 13th; Christian Slater was in both Mindhunters and Playback; Laura Regan was the heroine in My Little Eye; Jessica Harmon was in Fear Island.
+Blurbs-of-interest: Kevin Bacon was an early victim of Mama Voorhees in Friday the 13th and later head counsellor at a summer camp in They/Them; Christian Slater was in both Mindhunters and Playback; Laura Regan was the heroine in My Little Eye; Jessica Harmon was in Fear Island; William MacDonald was later in There’s Someone Inside Your House.